 Integration of key enzyme activities from nitrate assimilation pathway with multi-omic data

-Although the nitrate assimilation pathway from nitrate to amino acid is relatively simple, its regulation to ensure an optimal nutrient assimilation coupled to changing environmental factors is more complex.
-Nitrate is first transported into the cell, where a nitrate reductase (NR) achieve its reduction to nitrite.
-Nitrite is transported into the chloroplast where it is reduced to ammonium by a nitrite reductase (NiR).
-Finally, ammonium is incorporated to carbon compounds by the glutamine synthetase enzyme (GS) (Sanz-Luque et al., 2015).
+Although the nitrate assimilation pathway from nitrate to amino acid is relatively simple, its regulation to ensure an optimal nutrient assimilation coupled to changing environmental factors is more complex (Referencia??).
+Nitrate is first transported into the cell, where nitrate reductase (NR) achieves its reduction to nitrite.
+Nitrite is transported into the chloroplast, where it is reduced to ammonium by a nitrite reductase (NiR).
+Finally, ammonium is incorporated to carbon compounds by the glutamine synthetase and glutamate synthase enzymes (GS-GOGAT) (Sanz-Luque et al., 2015).